Vladyslav Naumets: Chornomorets Odesa

-In July 2022 he moved to Chornomorets Odesa.In February 2023 he left the club with mutual agreement.
+In July 2022 he moved to Chornomorets Odesa.
+In February 2023 he left the club with mutual agreement.

 Metalist Kharkiv

 In March 2023 he signed for Metalist Kharkiv.
+On 15 April 2023 he scored his first goal in Ukrainian Premier League with the new club against Veres Rivne.

+LNZ Cherkasy

+In summer 2023 he moved to LNZ Cherkasy in Ukrainian Premier League.
+In summer 2025 his contract with the club was terminated and it wasn't extended.

+Ordabasy

+On 29 June 2025 he moved to Ordabasy in Kazakhstan Premier League.

 International career

 In 2014 he was called up by the Ukraine under-16 and made eight appearances.
 In 2015 he played 14 matches for Ukraine's under-17s, scoring two goals.
 The following year, he was called up to the Ukraine under-18 side and made two appearances.